Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 At São José Beach Club & Residence you can stay in the hotel or spend one day at São José beach, enjoying the swimming pool in front of the sea and tasting delicious local cuisine.
 For those who want to make the day use, access to the pool, bungalows on the sand, bathrooms, wi-fi, and parking is included.

-15 minutes by walking, you will find the famous Prainha, and in just 5 minutes, you arrive at the natural swimming pool that is the third photo (below).
+After fifteen minutes of walking, you will find the famous Prainha, and in just 5 minutes, you will arrive at the natural swimming pool in the third photo (below).

-Transfer: If you need a private transfer, Margueta Turismo offers it for R$170 for the couple or R$60 per person if it has more than 3 passengers.
+Transfer: If you need a private transfer, Margueta Turismo offers it for R$170 for the couple or R$60 per person if it has more than three passengers.

 Opening hours: every day – 10 a.m. to 6 p.m.
 (5:30 p.m they close the kitchen)